 You may have been mistreated, compared with others, or falsely blamed for things you had nothing to do with.

-The ultimate level of self-acceptance is accepting that we are enough just as we are without needing to be anything more.
-However, acceptance is not a sign of complacency that our inner work is complete.
+The ultimate level of self-acceptance is accepting that we are enough just as we are, without needing to be anything more.
+However, acceptance is not a sign that our inner work is complete.
 On the contrary, it is a starting point for understanding.
 The transformation can begin once this is acknowledged, with diligence, consciousness, and honest eyes.

 If you are willing to put effort into striving for perfection at work, are you ready to put the work into yourself to uncover the most of who you are?